Teen Boy Bedroom Makeover – Part One

 To hold his alarm clock and have it easy to get too, I screwed a light weight decor crate right into the wall.
 It couldn’t have worked out better.
 It acts like a floating shelf and the lip holds the clock securely so it can’t slip off when the snooze is being pushed.
 Repeatedly.

-I think Austin and I would agree that this was his splurge item from 55 Downing Street.
+I think Austin and I would agree that this was his splurge item for the room.

 He did indeed need a main light source, as there is no ceiling fixture in this room, so we went for it.
 It’s plugged into the the outlet that is activated by the switch at the doorway to the room, so it works wonderfully!